Home Alone 3: Release

+Theatrical

 Home Alone 3 was released theatrically on December 12, 1997, by 20th Century Fox.

-Home media and rights
+Home media

-Fox later released the film on VHS and Laserdisc in the U.S. on June 2, 1998.
+20th Century Fox Home Entertainment later released the film on VHS and Laserdisc in the United States on June 2, 1998.
 In 1998, it was also released on LaserDisc in Hong Kong and Japan, and subsequently received a U.S. DVD release on November 3, 1998.
-It was one of Fox's earliest DVD releases, and while the DVD presents the film in its original Widescreen format (1.85:1), it is presented in a non-anamorphic 4:3 matte.
+It was one of Fox's earliest DVD releases; while the DVD presents the film in its original Widescreen format (1.85:1), it is presented in a non-anamorphic 4:3 matte.
 The U.S. DVD was later reissued in December 2007 (and also as part of Home Alone multi-packs, in 2006 and 2008).
 In Australia (Region 4) it was released on DVD in 2000 by 20th Century Fox Home Entertainment South Pacific.
 That same year, Fox also released it on DVD in the United Kingdom (Region 2).

+Rights

 In 2019, Rupert Murdoch sold most of 21st Century Fox's film and television assets to Disney, with Home Alone 3 and the rest of the films in the franchise being included in the deal.
 It was later made available to stream on Disney+.

 Reception

 Box office

-The film grossed $79,082,515 worldwide, against an estimated budget of $32 million.
+The film grossed $79.1 million worldwide, against an estimated budget of $32 million.

 Critical response

 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars and said that he found it to be "fresh, very funny, and better than the first two."
-Ebert also praised the film in his review on the December 13, 1997 episode of Siskel and Ebert, giving it a thumbs up.
+Ebert also praised the film in his review on the December 13, 1997, episode of Siskel and Ebert, giving it a thumbs up.
 His colleague Gene Siskel gave the film a thumbs down and strongly disagreed with Ebert's positive assessment of the film, leading to a heated argument.
 At one point, Siskel questioned whether Ebert was "okay", with Ebert responding that he was "better than you were the day that you liked Starship Troopers", referring to Siskel's positive review of that film a month earlier.
 Clips of their Home Alone 3 review later became popular on the internet in the 2020s.